joelclermont/kendo-docs/getting-started/themebuilder.md

 ### What is the Kendo ThemeBuilder?

-The ThemeBuilder is a tool that lets you modify the Kendo themes with ease, so that they match the look and feel of your site or app.
+The Kendo ThemeBuilder is a tool that lets you modify Kendo themes so that they match the look and feel of your site or app.

 ### Using the ThemeBuilder on your own pages

-Because the ThemeBuilder is a browser bookmarklet, using it on your own pages is as easy as clicking on a button.
+Because the ThemeBuilder is a browser bookmarklet, using it on your own pages is as easy as clicking a button.
 Just drag the ThemeBuilder button to your bookmarks bar, and voila!
 You can now load the theming interface on every page that contains Kendo components.

 ### Using the output from the ThemeBuilder